-Second, they must use the data gathered through assessment to develop health policy and recommend programs to carry out those health policies.
+Second, they use the data gathered through assessment to develop health policy and recommend programs to carry out those health policies.

-Finally, they must assure that necessary, high-quality, effective services are available.
+Finally, they assure that necessary, high-quality, effective services are available.
 This includes a responsibility for quality assurance through licensing and other mechanisms.
 Assure does not always mean provide.
 Rather, the government public health agency must see that services are somehow available to people who need them.
-Typical providers include private practitioners and non-profit agencies, including community health centers as well as government public health agencies.
+Typical providers include private practitioners and non-profit agencies, including community health centers and government public health agencies.